Dozens hurt in turbulent Hawaii flight, 11 seriously

 The airline was aware of the weather forecast and the unstable air and weather conditions, but had no warning that the particular patch of air where the turbulence occurred “was in any way dangerous,” Snook said.

-He didn’t know how much altitude the plane lost during the turbulence, saying that would be part of an investigation involving the National Transportation Safety Board.
+He did not know how much altitude the plane lost during the turbulence, saying that would be part of an investigation involving the National Transportation Safety Board.
 The plane’s flight data recorder would provide those details, he said.

 The investigation would also address precisely what the passengers and crew were doing at the time, he said.